jessicaliang721/jessicas-playground/_posts/2021/May/2021-05-03-first-home-game-room-tour.md

 image: https://lh3.googleusercontent.com/pw/ACtC-3fD-vq_KaeT88VL0yf9MBMJqWrOgHcBDz85cQst9CglMOnT00poCivlbroqF5xZeFm5r3E-WZ-R6qLRedRcKuIaFYfZL-3baKSfaOBXTuM3kqYSBydOJs-o18JQN1I4OByAwx4xy6cDqsVKZ_RfQHUnbQ=w1000-h667-no?authuser=0
 ---

-One of my favorite "rooms" in our home is the game/media room.
+One of my favorite rooms in our home is the game/media room.
 It's fun, colorful, and comfortable.
-We certainly spent a LOT of time in here this last year...it certainly provided us a good amount of entertainment while we were stuck at home.
-I'm excited to share our different interests/hobbies that can be seen throughout this room!
+We certainly spend a lot of time in here, and especially during this last year...it provided us a good amount of entertainment while we were stuck at home.
+Come on in; I'm excited to share our different interests/hobbies that can be seen throughout this room!

 ![game room](https://lh3.googleusercontent.com/pw/ACtC-3fD-vq_KaeT88VL0yf9MBMJqWrOgHcBDz85cQst9CglMOnT00poCivlbroqF5xZeFm5r3E-WZ-R6qLRedRcKuIaFYfZL-3baKSfaOBXTuM3kqYSBydOJs-o18JQN1I4OByAwx4xy6cDqsVKZ_RfQHUnbQ=w1000-h667-no?authuser=0)